-The Counseling Center joins the rest of the UA community in expressing our grief, sorrow and compassion to all those who have been impacted by the race based tragedies that have been occurring across our nation.
+The Counseling Center joins the rest of the UA community in expressing our grief, sorrow and compassion to all those who have been impacted by the race-based tragedies that continue to occur across our nation.
 We denounce the longstanding and entrenched history of structural and systemic injustice and oppression that is rooted in and reflective of these tragedies.
-The Counseling Center is dedicated to addressing the social inequities and biases that exist as our obligation as members of the UA community to promote and advance equity and inclusion.
-While these tragedies can be traumatizing for all of us, we recognize that they may be especially injurious to members of our Black and African-American community.
+The Counseling Center is dedicated to addressing the social inequities and biases that exist and it is our obligation as members of the UA community to promote and advance equity and inclusion.
+While these tragedies can be traumatizing for all of us, we recognize that they may be especially injurious to members of our Asian, Asian American, Black, and African American community.
 In the aftermath of experiencing or witnessing trauma, it is normal to experience a range of feelings and emotions, such as shock, fear, sadness, anger, helplessness or guilt.
-As a mental health service, the Counseling Center is committed to affirming and providing care for all of our students who have been directly or vicariously impacted by trauma.
+As a mental health service, the Counseling Center is committed to affirming and providing care for all our students who have been directly or vicariously impacted by trauma.
 We encourage you to contact our office if you or someone you know would like support with coping and healing.

 Resilience and Empowerment through Racially Challenging Times workshop series:

 Visit our support group page for sign up information

 Group time: Tuesday at 12:00 p.m. and Thursday at 3:00 p.m.
 If you are interested in participating in this group, please call the front desk and leave your name and CWID or submit your request through the link on the support group page.
 You will receive a zoom link shortly before the group starts.